 The small-sized workforce with clipboards and large-sized logistics fleets with custom handheld devices, have both moved to mobile apps alike.
-A modern workforce automation or fleet automation solution must have a mobile app for drivers as they are out and about performing their deliveries and service visits.
+A modern workforce automation or fleet automation solution must have a mobile friendly location tracking app for drivers as they are out and about performing their deliveries and service visits.

-We found that logistics apps using HyperTrack would create trips for the day's work, with geofences for every delivery location to be visited, and geofences for their base stations.
-This made it easy to merge location data with the deliveries, automatically generate time spent at a delivery locations, and actual routes from one delivery to the next.
+We found that logistics geolocation app using HyperTrack would create trips for the day's work, with geofences for every delivery location to be visited, and geofences for their base stations.
+This made it easy to merge location timeline (data) with the deliveries, automatically generate time spent at a delivery locations (tracking eta), and actual routes from one delivery to the next.

-Furthermore, it was easy to manage ad-hoc changes on the field if the driver decided to visit the locations in a different order than the assigned route, and yet have an accurate view of the day at any point.
+Furthermore, it was easy to manage ad-hoc changes on the field if the driver decided to visit the locations in a different order than the assigned route, and yet have an accurate view of location history of the day at any point.

 Open source logistics app built with HyperTrack